D4rK7355608/com.d4rk.androidtutorials/README.md

 Android Studio Tutorials Application is very user-friendly offering a lot to learn android for the users.
 It abstracts the details for you and helps you focus on key point required to Learn Android App Development.

+Story time!
+This app was initially a school project to show my teacher I can do simple, but beautiful things using Android Studio IDE.
+I wanted to share it to everyone who wants to learn Android Studio.
+I'll try to keep app updated with latest notions!

-Bugs can be reported here.
+# Bugs can be reported here.

 ## Opening Issues :warning: